inmo-jang/space-simulator-doc/docs/source/pages/tutorials/custom_bt.rst

             return Status.FAILURE

+For more details of each line, please refer to :ref:`api_reference`.

 Next, add the newly created action node to the ``BehaviorTreeList`` class at the top of ``behavior_tree.py``.

 .. code-block:: python